dmmarmol/wp-polls/README.md

 	* Added class `.list` to the `.wp-polls-ul`
 	* Removed "text-align:center;" from most of the front-end tags
 	* Changed the `<p>` tag to `<h3>` on the titltes
-	* Added class `input-row` to the submit container.
+	* Added class `.input-row` to the submit container.
 Also the submit button now has `.wp-poll-submit` as new classname
 	* New CSS loading spinner animation
 	* New class "wp-poll-view-results" for the link to the poll results
 	* Bodoke CSS class on the submit poll button
 	* New syntax for the poll answer on the results section
-	* Multiple option form now has class `wp-multi-poll`.
-The same goes for the single-choide form `wp-single-poll`
+	* Multiple option form now has class `.wp-multi-poll`.
+The same goes for the single-choice form `.wp-single-poll`
 	* New attr "data-max-ans" that set the max answers avaiable for the user to be selected
 * [polls-template.php]
 	* Added `class` & `id` to the poll question tag
 	* Added class `.list` to the `.wp-polls-ul`
 	* Removed "text-align:center;" from most of the front-end tags
 	* Changed the `<p>` tag to `<h3>` on the titltes
-	* Added class `input-row` to the submit container.
+	* Added class `.input-row` to the submit container.
 Also the submit button now has `.wp-poll-submit` as new classname
 	* New class "wp-poll-view-results" for the link to the poll results
 	* Bodoke CSS class on the submit poll button
 	* New syntax for the poll answer on the results section
 * [polls-css.css]
 	* Removed from the plugin directory
-	* WP-Polls will search not only in your theme`s directory, it will also look inside a custom `css/` folder inside your theme`s directory
+	* WP-Polls will search not only in your theme's directory, it will also look inside a custom `css/` folder inside your theme`s directory
 * [polls-css-rtl.css]
 	* Deprecated.
-Everything you need it`s inside `polls-css.css`
+Everything you need it's inside `polls-css.css`
 * [polls-js.dev.js]
 	* Using this file insted of `poll-js.js`
 	* New function that adds a `checked` class to the label next to the `input:checked`